 Eligible commercial paper will have a maximum maturity of 270 days or less.
-No more than 40% of the City's portfolio may be invested in commercial paper.
+No more than 2540% of the City's portfolio may be invested in commercial paper.
+The City may purchase no more than 10% of the outstanding commercial paper of any single issuer.